dokester/BayesicFitting/README.md

 ## What's new.
- + 29 Oct 2021 version 2.8.0
+ + 07 Feb 2022 version 3.0.0
+   * New classes: AstropyModel and UserModel
+   * New class: NeuralNetUtilities
+   * New classes: NestedSolver, OrderProblem, SalesmanProblem, DistanceCostFunction
+   * New classes: OrderEngine, MoveEngine, SwitchEngine, LoopEngine, ShuffleEngine
+   * New classes: ReverseEngine, NearEngine, StartOrderEngine
+   * Make pipe work for more dimensional output | input
+   * Test harnesses for the new classes
-   * New class: BernoulliErrorDistribution and SoftMaxModel, tests, examples and data
+   * New examples for AstropyModel, UserModel and SalesmanProblem
-   * Adaptations To BernoulliED in some other classes
-   * Multi-dim input and output issues
-   * Updated some other tests and examples
-   * Documentation and other small issues.

- + 25 Nov 2021 version 2.8.1
-   * Cleanup in Plotter
-   * Documentation issues; Replaced style.md by code-style.md
-   * Correcting error on Windows systme
+   * Update existing examples to improve coverage of pytest
+   * update Manual

 ## Content